 Defects can be minor inconveniences; or massive, business-threatening disruptions.
 The earlier you can catch a defect, the cheaper and easier it is to fix it.
 It’s imperative to focus and fast repair possible defects before reaching customers.
 QA and QC both attempt to reduce costs.
 The former aims to establish policies for early detection.
 Yet, the latter tries to catch and fix as many bugs as possible in a developed product.

-Differences Between QA and QC
+Differences Between Quality Assurance and Quality Control

 Getting confused over the two terms is normal.
 Yet, there’s still disagreement over which tasks fall under which category.
 When explaining the differences between QA and QC, there are some highlights.
 For instance, to acknowledge that QC is generally considered part of QA.
 This can help explain some of its overlaps.

 Quality Assurance is a preventive process.
 It establishes the methods which prevent bugs.
 Instead, Quality Control is a corrective process.
-Its focus is on identifying and fixing the bugs.
+Its focus is on identifying and fixing bugs.
 QA aims to develop a framework to cut bugs from the beginning.
 Within its role, it even influences the dev team.
 At the same time, QC reacts to the molded product.
 It does this by identifying and either fixing or triaging the remaining problems.

-Preventing vs. Identifying
+2. QA Preventing vs. QC Identifying

 QA's work involves preventing bugs from ever occurring.
 To do so, they collaborate on practices to align teams and methods.
 Through QC, testers identify and focus on what defects remain.
 While the emphases are different, the end goal is the same.